Tariq Ali: Career

 His public profile began to grow during the Vietnam War, when he engaged in debates against the war with such figures as Henry Kissinger and Michael Stewart.
 He testified at the Russell Tribunal over US involvement in Vietnam.
 As time passed, Ali became increasingly critical of American and Israeli foreign policies.
 He was also a vigorous opponent of American relations with Pakistan that tended to back military dictatorships over democracy.
 He was one of the marchers on the American embassy in London in 1968 in a demonstration against the Vietnam War.

 Active in the New Left of the 1960s, he has long been associated with the New Left Review.
 Ali inserted himself into politics through his involvement with The Black Dwarf newspaper.
-In 1968 he joined the International Marxist Group (IMG).
+In 1968, he joined the International Marxist Group (IMG).
 He was recruited to the leadership of the IMG and became a member of the International Executive Committee of the (reunified) Fourth International.
 He also befriended influential figures such as Malcolm X, Stokely Carmichael, John Lennon and Yoko Ono.

 In 1967, Ali was in Camiri, Bolivia, not far from where Che Guevara was captured, to observe the trial of Régis Debray.
-He was accused of being a Cuban revolutionary by authorities.
+Ali was accused of being a Cuban revolutionary by authorities.
 Ali then said: "If you torture me the whole night and I can speak Spanish in the morning I'll be grateful to you for the rest of my life."

-During this period he was an IMG candidate in Sheffield Attercliffe at the February 1974 general election and was co-author of Trotsky for Beginners, a cartoon book.
+During this period, he was an IMG candidate in Sheffield Attercliffe at the February 1974 general election and was co-author of Trotsky for Beginners, a cartoon book.
 In 1981, Ali quit the IMG and joined the Labour Party to support Tony Benn in his bid to become deputy leader of the Labour Party.